 You can add additional moderators to your chat by going to My Chats and clicking on the moderators icon next to the chat.
 From here you can search for other registered users by their email address to add them as a moderator.

 The number of moderators you can add to each chat will depend on your Service Level.

 You can publish or reject a moderator queue message by clicking on the and buttons.

-Published and rejected messages do not appear in the Community Questions after the chat ends.
+Published and rejected messages do not appear in the Community Discussion board after the chat ends.
 It is also possible to delete messages after they've been published, and publish rejected messages.